TAGS: Foster Support

 Top Challenges LGBTQ Foster Youth Are Facing In Washington

 LGBTQ foster youth often deal with the combined challenges of losing their home and living in a world that often does not support or affirm their identity.
 It’s no surprise that level of rejection can derail a child’s chance at a stable, healthy future.

 Among the many challenges that LGBTQ foster youth face in Washington, some of the primary obstacles include:

 Foster parents are not exempt from harboring conservative views about LGBTQ youth.
 Sometimes, those views can make it difficult for youth to find homes that are truly supportive and safe.

-According to the Human Rights Campaign, 78% of foster youth run away from their foster home because they fear abuse.
+According to the Human Rights Campaign in New York City, 78% of LGBTQ foster youth were removed or run away from their foster home because of hostility toward their sexual orientation or gender identity.
 And, because of difficulty finding placement, LGBTQ foster youth often end up in group homes where they may be abused by other foster youth for the same reasons.

 3. Lower Graduation Rates

 Every foster child is at greater risk of struggling in school, but LGBTQ youth are also common targets for bullying, making their educational experience that much more challenging.

 Rates of suicide are higher among all LGBTQ populations, but the added trauma of going through the foster care system only increases these rates in foster youth.